-The application container code (see src/network/helper/application-container.h if you are interested) loops through its contained applications and calls,
+The application container code (see src/network/helper/application-container.h if you are interested) loops through its contained applications and calls, as a result of the ${\tt apps.Stop}$ call.

 '''

 app->SetStartTime (startTime);

 as a result of the apps.Start call and

 app->SetStopTime (stopTime);

-as a result of the apps.Stop call.

 '''

 The ultimate result of these calls is that we want to have the simulator automatically make calls into our Applications to tell them when to start and stop.
 In the case of MyApp, it inherits from class Application and overrides StartApplication, and StopApplication.
 These are the functions that will be called by the simulator at the appropriate time.
-In the case of MyApp you will find that MyApp::StartApplication does the initial Bind, and Connect on the socket, and then starts data flowing by calling MyApp::SendPacket.
-MyApp::StopApplication stops generating packets by cancelling any pending send events and closing the socket
+In the case of MyApp you will find that MyApp::StartApplication does the initial Bind, and Connect on the socket, and then starts data flowing by calling MyApp::StopApplication stops generating packets by cancelling any pending send events and closing the socket.